 This is the most important of all study tips for GRE, i.e., starting your preparation early.
 There are no last-minute studies or procrastinations when it comes to preparation for GRE.
 You must have a minimum of three months' preparation before you wish to take the test, as it has a vast syllabus.
 However, if you wish to start in advance, you will have enough time to complete the syllabus and solve various mock tests as well.
 In this way, you will face less tension about the test day and will become more confident for taking the test.

 ii) Develop Your Vocabulary:

-Almost one-third of the GRE test contains questions that ask you to display your skills in vocabulary.
+Almost one-third of the test contains questions that ask you to display your skills in vocabulary.
 You need to solve questions that will ask you to identify sentence errors, compare sentences and words or to correct a faulty sentence.
-It is recommended to use flashcards of important words or memorize as many vocabulary words as you can, in order to score better in the Vocabulary Reasoning section of the GRE.
+It is recommended to use flashcards of important words or memorize as many vocabulary words as you can, in order to score better in the Vocabulary Reasoning section of the test.

 iii) Take Diagnostic Tests:

 Another important tip for studying is to take diagnostic tests at various instances of your test preparation.
 Just before you start your preparation, you should take a diagnostic test to find out your basic knowledge about the test.
 When you are half-way through your preparation, say after two months of preparation, you should take another diagnostic test.
 Finally, in the month that is just before the exam date, you should take as many tests as possible to know your standing and the requirement of further studies.

 iv) Practice Logical Reasoning Questions:

 The Quantitative Reasoning section measures your ability of complex thinking, data interpretation and solving mathematical questions.
 This section is a bit tricky and you must practice questions of this sort from preparation books or online practice tests to learn more about the methodology applied for answering them.

 v) Read Sample GRE Essays: